Waivable and Nonwaivable Enlistment Criteria

 (3) Proof must be in the form of affidavits made by the person or organization on behalf of the applicant.
 Community members who are familiar with the applicant’s home condition of the applicant’s Family may also provide such substantiation.
 Any legal documents support the conclusion that the condition no longer exists may also be used.

-(2) Established waiver authorities determine if waiver requests warrant favorable consideration by thoroughly reviewing the waiver application and associated documentation.
-The burden rests with the applicant to prove to the waiver authority that they have overcome their disqualification(s) for enlistment, and that their acceptance for enlistment would be in the best interest of the ARNG.
+(4) Established waiver authorities determine if waiver requests warrant favorable consideration by thoroughly reviewing the waiver application and associated documentation.
+The burden rests with the applicant to prove and provide all documentation to the waiver authority that they have overcome their disqualification(s) for enlistment, and that their acceptance for enlistment would be in the best interest of the ARNG.
 Waiver authorities may disapprove waivers for applicants who do not meet prescribed standards, or who cannot substantiate the merits of their cases.

-b.
-Waivers previously disapproved may only be resubmitted if there is substantial additional and/or relevant information that was not disclosed during the previous consideration or the applicant’s situation has changed significantly to merits reconsideration.
+(6) Waivers previously disapproved may only be resubmitted if there is substantial additional and/or relevant information that was not disclosed during the previous consideration, or the applicant’s situation has changed significantly to merits reconsideration.
 Appeals will only be considered when there is substantial additional and/or relevant information that was not included in the original request for waiver.

 a.
 When qualifying or disqualifying an applicant for enlistment, State TAG or HQ, NGB personnel will specifically cite the current policy which the enlistment eligibility decision is based.
 Example: 'The applicant is qualified/disqualified IAW AR 601-210, paragraph XX, or IAW SMOM 13-XXX, paragraph XX.'
 This will provide the Recruiter the information necessary to inform the applicant why he/she is qualified or disqualified.
 If the reason is not clear enough for the RRNCO or MEPS GC to provide a satisfactory explanation to the applicant, it will be the responsibility of the MEPS GC, State Operations personnel, State RRC Commander or RRC CSM to call the approval authority for clarification.